gitrgoliveira/se-tool/ROADMAP.md

 ## HashiCorp Personal Assistant TODO
 #### V1
+1. Use embeddings from common crawler
-1. Allow for search of RAG, duckduckGo, python runner and url verifier with multiple agent steps/chain.
+2. Allow for search of RAG, duckduckGo, python runner and url verifier with multiple agent steps/chain.
 #### V3
 1. Work on Image recognition/extraction
 #### V4